 Shopping: For a city shopping experience, the capital city of Murcia and historic naval port of Cartagena are just a 40-50 minute drive away.
 Along with a variety shopping malls on the outskirts of both Murica and Caratagena.

-Airports: The nearest airports from the Port are at San Javier (50 minutes) and Alicante (1.5 hours), with a new inland international airport at Corvera being about 45 minutes drive (when it opens, it is complete but yet to open due to political issues!).
+Airports: The nearest airports from the Port are at San Javier (50 minutes) and Alicante (1.5 hours), with a new inland international airport at Corvera being about 45 minutes drive.

 Sports: A variety of water sports, from jet skiing to scuba.
 Many walking groups.
 If you are looking for the nearest golf courses, you will have a 20/35-minute drive inland.
 And finally if you are looking for some winter snow or skiing you have Granada and its famed Sierra Nevada Slopes and the Alhambra Palace just a 2.5-hour drive away.
 Just before Murcia there is a water theme park and zoo for the younger at heart.